-Nayuka Gorrie hosted an open forum after the preview screening of I Am Not Your Negro.
-This is her response to the film.
+In 2017, Nayuka Gorrie hosted an open forum after the preview screening of Raoul Peck's essential Academy Award-nominated documentary I Am Not Your Negro.
+This is their response to the film.

 I have stopped and started this essay several times.
 The truth is, I don’t know how to write it.
 I don’t know what tone to use.
 It is tempting to be suggestive.
 It is tempting to be emotive.
 It is tempting to use big words.
 It is tempting to be strategic.
 If only I wrote the right words, then reader, you would know and believe what I wrote was true.
 Perhaps if I am polite enough and don’t use offensive language you will feel comfortable enough to believe me.
 Maybe if I tell you it is not you I am talking about, it is those other people over there, then you’ll dispose your guilt long enough to let me convince you.
 It is tempting to be gentle to you and softly corral you to my position like a loving shepherd.
 But I am no shepherd and I have no love left.
 There is no gentle way to tell you that I am weary.
 There is no gentle way to tell you that this country has an insidious and violent problem that isn’t going away.
 Australia’s past and present is soaked in white supremacy.